 Indian fig (Opuntia ficus-indica)

-Also known as: prickly pear, spineless cactus, cacti
+Also known as: prickly pear, spineless cactus

 This weed belongs to the group Prickly pears - Opuntias